nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Overview

-The `import` command allows the user to import another RecipeBook JSON file into the app, and in so doing, import new Recipes to use!.
+The `import` command allows the user to import another RecipeBook JSON file into the app, and in so doing, import new **Recipes** to use.

 If the imported file parses correctly into a RecipeBook, the recipes in the JSON file will be successfully imported while ignoring duplicates (with respect to the
 App's current Recipe Book).